lunarmodules/ldoc/docs/doc.md

 `file` can of course point to a directory, just as with the `--file` option.
 This mode makes it particularly easy for the user to build the documentation, by allowing you to specify everything explicitly in the configuration.

-## @see References

-The example at `tests/complex` shows how @see references are interpreted:

-    complex.util.parse
-    complex.convert.basic
-    complex.util
-    complex.display
-    complex

-You may of course use the full name of a module or function, but can omit the top-level namespace - e.g. can refer to the module `util` and the function `display.display_that` directly.
-Within a module, you can directly use a function name, e.g. in `display` you can say `display_this`.

-What applies to functions also applies to any module-level item like tables.
-New module-level items can be defined and they will work according to these rules.

-If a reference is not found within the project, LDoc checks to see if it is a reference to a Lua standard function or table, and links to the online Lua manual.

 ## Processing Single Modules